The best way to understand micro-drama is to look at who is already doing it. Not obscure startups: brands everyone knows.

 Mainstream brands, not a niche experiment

 Maybelline launched a Christmas series.
-Crocs passed ten million views with theirs.
-Marc Jacobs and P&G are following.
+Crocs's "Charmed to Meet You" drew nearly ten million views on ReelShort, per Marketing Dive.
+Marc Jacobs has its own series too.
+P&G went further: with Albertsons, it co-produced "Rico's Tacos," about a family launching a taco stand in Southern California, live since June 2026, per Albertsons.
 These are not confidential tests: these are brands investing in the format because it captures attention that classic advertising no longer gets.

 Important: these are market examples, not clients.
 They simply show the format works, at scale, across very different sectors.